axman6/axman6.com/posts/2016-12-24-Announcing-amazonka-s3-streaming-0.1.md

 ## Avoiding `ByteString.Builder`

-Initially I was assumulating data in the conduit streaming interface using a ByteString `Builder`, and then converting this to a Lazy ByteString for upload.
+Initially I was accumulating data in the conduit streaming interface using a ByteString `Builder`, and then converting this to a Lazy ByteString for upload.
 It occured to me that